 The brooch is now being sold to help fund the "Magic Castle Cabaret" in Santa Barbara, a new venture by Milt Larsen.
 The brooch has remained private, so this is the first opportunity for magic buffs to finally see this important Houdini artifact, not to mention own it!

 News of the sale was released today in a press release put out by the Larsens via sites like Broadway World.
-Unfortunately, the press release contains a fair amount of hokum!
+Unfortunately, the press release contains a fair amount of mythology.
 Along with the claim that Bess received the brooch from the Czar himself (which we'll accept if Bess said it -- but know she was as prone to mythmaking as her husband), the release claims that Houdini was doing espionage as a member of the royal court before being undermined by the head of the Russian secret police.
-Yikes!
+Oye.

 While there are several fanciful stories about Houdini performing before Czar Nicholas II (ringing the bells of the Kremlin, etc.), there is no hard evidence that he ever did so.
 In Houdini!!!
 The Career of Ehrich Weiss, author Ken Silverman says Houdini planned to travel to St. Petersburg during his 1903 tour, but the engagement fell through when the manager who arranged it vanished.

-Harry and Bess did give a private performance for the Grand Duke Sergei Aleksandrovich and the Grand Duchess in Moscow.
+Harry and Bess did give a private performance for the Grand Duke Sergei Alexsandrovich and the Grand Duchess in Moscow.
 It's said the duke gave them their dog "Charlie" as a gift.
 That, as far as I know, was the Houdinis only brush with Russian royalty.

 The idea that Houdini was doing espionage during his time in Russia is pure speculation put forward in the sensationalistic 2006 biography The Secret Life of Houdini.
 While Hollywood has embraced this "Houdini as spy" narrative, most magic historians, including myself, remain highly skeptical.